Fatal Fury: King of Fighters: Critical

 Paul Rand of Computer and Video Games called Fatal Fury one of the best Neo Geo games available in 1992, and compared it favorably to Street Fighter II, stating Fatal Fury was a "brilliant feast of fighting" with "huge and excellently drawn" character sprites, great animation, and unique special attacks "giving the game more variety."

 In a retrospective review, Maximum commented in 1996 that the game failed to offer any real competition for Street Fighter II in terms of either playability or character selection.
 They concluded, "The only main point in this game's favor is that two of the characters may team together to take on a computer opponent in a three-player frenzy, and the game also tries to offer something else new with a two-tier playing arena, but the slow action and the disgracefully difficult fireball motions make special moves something of a rare occurrence."
 In 2018, Complex ranked the game 74th on its list of "The Best Super Nintendo Games of All Time".
 They praised the combat and the ability to jump in and out of the backgrounds, and called the game "one of the best fighters on the SNES, by far."

+GameSpot reviewer Frank Provo comments that Geese's introduction in Fatal Fury is one of the biggest accomplishments from the game as he notes how Geese continues appearing in other games.
+Avi Krebs from Gamingexcellence.com noted that Geese was the hardest character of the series to defeat and jokingly commented that even though he fights "while wearing a wristwatch, he pulls out all the tricks possible".
+IGN writer Ryan Clements agreed with Avi Krebs saying that Geese is "almost physically impossible to beat".
+He also mentioned that due to how difficult Geese is, almost twelve different IGN people had to help Clements to win, being only able to defeat him "resorting to the cheapest, most absurd tactics possible".
+Eric Bratcher from GamesRadar commented that Geese is "the big hook" from the series along with Terry Bogard, labelling Geese as "nearly un-killable".